Why do it at all?

 How fit do I need to be?

 As long as you can ride a bike and you're in good health then you can do this!
-I wasn't a regular cyclist or massively fit (playing squash or badminton once a week) and still achieved it.
+I wasn't a regular cyclist or massively fit (playing squash or badminton once a week) and I was very overweight, yet I still easily achieved it.
 Obviously the fitter you are the quicker you can do it in, and I wouldn't recommend any non-regular cyclist try for anything quicker than 3 or even 4 weeks.
-If you push yourself too hard you'll get injured, especially if you're not using to cycling day after day, but take it easy and almost anyone can do this.
+If you push yourself too hard you'll not enjoy it and will get injured, especially if you're not used to cycling day after day.
+Take it easy though and almost anyone can do this.

 Does tiredness accumulate throughout the ride?

-I found that by the time I got to day 3 or 4, that was the most tired I got all trip.
+I found that by the time I got to day 3 or 4, that was the most tired I got all trip (and I experienced the same again on my 2018 European ride).
 Most people seem to say the same thing of their experiences too; your body takes a few days to get used to the cycling but then settles down and you get into a rhythm.
 Different parts of my body ached or hurt at different points throughout the full ride but nothing serious.

 If you're not used to cycling for many days in a row at a time then it would be a good idea to try a short cycling holiday first to test yourself out - this will also help build your confidence.
 I hadn't cycled across several consecutive days since I was a child, so booked myself onto a week long cycling holiday in Tuscany before I committed myself to the full LEJOG ride.
 This was with Saddle Skedaddle who organised it brilliantly.
 They had a minibus following us round too so I was able to take a break and sit one day out when I was tired.
 And as it was Tuscany, it was great training for the hills in Cornwall!
 When I returned home I had the confidence that I could do LEJOG so started organising it straight away - 4 weeks later I was on the train down to Penzance!